Cubs vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (8-0) will take to the mound for the Rays and make his 12th start of the season.
+- The Rays' Zach Eflin (7-1) will make his 10th start of the season.

-- McClanahan has two starts in a row of five innings or more.
+- Eflin has nine starts in a row of five innings or more.

 |Opponent